NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

                     self._widget.frame.set_build_fn(self.on_build_widgets)
 ```

-Now define `on_model_updated` function that was called above.
-In this function you need to establish what happens if nothing is selected, when to update the shapes, and when to update the shape name, as so:
+Now define `on_model_updated()` that was called above.
+In this function you need to establish what happens if nothing is selected, when to update the prims, and when to update the prim name, as so:

 ```python
 ...